jpr86/JFuzzy/README.md

 Java Fuzzy Logic

 JFuzzy is a fuzzy logic library in java that facilitates the developmentof fuzzy inference systems.
-It supports the use of Fuzzy Control Language (FCL), and works with JEvolve to automatically generate fuzzy inference systems.
+It supports the use of Fuzzy Control Language (FCL), and works with JEvolve to automatically generate fuzzy inference systems and controllers.

 Building a fuzzy controller requires creation of a RuleBase, and then adding rules to the RuleBase.
 A rule is composed of conditions for firing the rule and conclusions that result from firing the rule.
 Conditions may be complex and constructed